2022 Leagues Cup Showcase: Background

-The third edition of the Leagues Cup was initially planned for 2022, with Allegiant Stadium in Paradise, Nevada chosen as the host for the final.
-However, on April 14, 2022, MLS and Liga MX announced announced that the 2022 tournament would not be held due to fixture congestion from the 2022 FIFA World Cup and other factors, and instead would be replaced by a series of friendly matches, known as the Leagues Cup Showcase.
+The third edition of the Leagues Cup was initially planned for 2022, with Allegiant Stadium in Paradise, Nevada, United States chosen as the host for the final.
+However, on April 14, 2022, MLS and Liga MX announced that the 2022 tournament would not be held due to fixture congestion from the 2022 FIFA World Cup and other factors, and instead would be replaced by a series of friendly matches, known as the Leagues Cup Showcase.
 According to Major League Soccer, it was intended to "serve as a preview" for the expanded tournament in 2023.
 As part of the announcement, it was confirmed that the Leagues Cup Showcase would be held on August 3, 2022, at SoFi Stadium in Inglewood, California.
 The event featured a doubleheader of matches: LA Galaxy against Guadalajara and Los Angeles FC against América.
 On June 30, 2022, it was announced that the Leagues Cup Showcase would expand to include three more matches—FC Cincinnati against Guadalajara at TQL Stadium in Cincinnati, Ohio; Nashville SC against América at Geodis Park in Nashville, Tennessee, on September 21; and Real Salt Lake against Atlas at America First Field in Sandy, Utah, on September 22.